netcam22/fakelandia-react-vite/README.md

 	"details": "details here"
 }

-👉 The endpoint responds with:
+👉 The endpoint responds with the following JSON data:

-// JSON
 {
 	"success": boolean,
 	"justTalked": boolean;